hapifhir/hapi-fhir/hapi-fhir-docs/src/main/resources/ca/uhn/hapi/fhir/changelog/7_6_0/upgrade.md

 # Fulltext Search with _lastUpdated Filter

-Fulltext searches have been updated to support `_lastUpdated` filter.
-A reindexing of Search Parameters is required to migrate old data to support the `_lastUpdated` filter.
+Fulltext searches have been updated to support `_lastUpdated` search parameter.
+A reindexing of Search Parameters is required to migrate old data to support the `_lastUpdated` search parameter.